 Calcium is a mineral that is necessary for life.
-The consumption of calcium-rich foods and additional calcium supplements help our body to build bones and keep them healthy, it enables our blood to clot, our muscles to contract, and our heart to beat.
+The consumption of calcium-rich foods and additional calcium supplements help our body to build bones and keep them healthy, it enables our blood to clot if you get a cut to stop bleeding, our muscles to contract, and our heart to beat.
 After bariatric surgery, supplementation of vitamins, minerals, and protein is crucial in maintaining proper nutrition.
 One of the minerals that is most commonly supplemented is calcium.
-Whether you are receiving calcium through our complete multivitamin or additionally as one of our calcium citrate soft chew supplements, you will receive the most bioavailable form (calcium citrate) as well as the recommended dosage needed for a bariatric patient.
+Whether you are receiving calcium through our complete chewable multivitamin or additionally as one of our calcium citrate soft chew supplements, you will receive the most bioavailable form (calcium citrate) as well as the recommended dosage needed for a bariatric patient (1200mg-1500mg).

 Symptoms of Calcium Deficiency

 Over time, low levels of calcium can lead to brittle nails, cramps, insomnia, irritability, tooth decay, osteoporosis and rickets to name a few signs of deficiency.
 This is why it is important to follow up with your doctor and maintain lab work to make sure you are receiving the essential nutrients needed after surgery.

 Post Bariatric Surgery Importance